 Questions hounded me all day long and even when it is time to rest at night.
 Should we transfer to a new house or repair ours, like putting insulation with a San Diego service from http://www.asifoam.com/san-diego/.
 Where will my daughter get his secondary education?
 Can we still handle the ministry that we have lesser workers than before?
 Who should I put in-charge of our major ministries?

 Honestly, I am just afraid – afraid to make a bad decision.
 The “what ifs” clog my mind.

-What if the owner did not renew contract with us and we couldn’t find a new house to rent , where will we live?
+What if the owner did not renew contract with us and we couldn’t find a new house to rent or if the house have problems so we needed to find a tradesman to help us , if not where will we live?
 What if the person I tapped as the new ministry leader was not really capable?
 What if the new project we just started was not part of God’s direction for our team?